Elchi3/charter-proposals/docs-cg.md

 Who is this CG for?

-- Technical Writers to talk amongst themselves.
+- Technical writers and other documentation practitioners to collaborate.
 - Web platform docs sites to share best practices.
-- Specification authors and implementers to give and to get feedback on docs and specs.
+- Specification authors and implementers to give and receive feedback on documentation and specs.
-- Web developers to help identify needs in understanding web platform technologies.
+- Web developers to identify and request support to better the understanding of web platform technologies.